OutSystems/swagger-ui/flavors/swagger-ui-react/README.md

 ⚠️ This prop is currently only applied once, on mount.
 Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
 A future version of this module will remove this limitation, and the change will not be considered a breaking change.

-#### `showCommonExtensions`: PropTypes.bool

-Controls the display of extensions (pattern, maxLength, minLength, maximum, minimum) fields and values for Parameters.

-⚠️ This prop is currently only applied once, on mount.
-Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
-A future version of this module will remove this limitation, and the change will not be considered a breaking change.

 #### `showMutatedRequest`: PropTypes.bool

 If set to `true`, uses the mutated request returned from a requestInterceptor to produce the curl command in the UI, otherwise the request before the requestInterceptor was applied is used.